-Unit-by-Unit Exceptions [24 CFR 982.503(b), 24 CFR 982.505(d), Notice PIH 2010-26]
+Reasonable Accommodation [24 CFR 982.503(d)(5), 24 CFR 982.505(d), Notice PIH 2024-34, and Notice PIH 2010-26]

 Unit-by-unit exceptions to the PHA's payment standards generally are not permitted.
-However, an exception may be made as a reasonable accommodation for a family that includes a person with disabilities.
+However, an exception may be made on a case-by-case basis as a reasonable accommodation for a family that includes a person with disabilities.
 (See Chapter 2 for a discussion of reasonable accommodations.)
 This type of exception does not affect the PHA's payment standard schedule.

-When needed as a reasonable accommodation, the PHA may make an exception to the payment standard without HUD approval if the exception amount does not exceed 120 percent of the applicable FMR for the unit size [24 CFR 982.503(b)].
-The PHA may request HUD approval for an exception to the payment standard for a particular family if the required amount 120 percent of the FMR.
+If required as a reasonable accommodation, the PHA may make an exception to the payment standard without HUD approval if the exception amount does not exceed 120 percent of the applicable FMR/SAFMR for the unit size (or in the case of VASH, up to 140 percent of the FMR/SAFMR).
+The PHA may request HUD approval for an exception to the payment standard for a particular family if the required amount exceeds 120 percent of the FMR/SAFMR.